uboslinux/ubos-website/content/docs/developers/tutorials/toyapps/_index.md

 These toy {{% gl App %}} are published in the ``toyapps`` repository, which is not enabled by default.
 For how to enable, see {{% pageref "/docs/users/faq-howto-troubleshooting/howto-nonstandard-repo.md" %}}.

+Of course, instead of using the pre-built {{% gls app %}}, you can check out their code at https://github.com/uboslinux/ubos-toyapps/ and build them youself with the development setup described in {{% pageref "../first-app-with-docker.md" %}}.
 {{% /note %}}

 You may want to read through the documentation for these {{% gls App %}} in this sequence: